larryhastings/big/README.md

   C's requirement that single-quoted strings only contain one character, you'll have to do that yourself.
 * `split_quoted_strings` doesn't raise an error
-  if `s` ends with an unterminated string.
+  if `s` ends with an unterminated quoted string.
 In that case, the last tuple yielded will have a non-empty `leading_quote` and an empty `trailing_quote`.
+(If you consider this an error, you'll need to raise `SyntaxError` in your own code.)
 * `split_quoted_strings` only supports the opening and closing markers for a string being the same string.
   If you need the opening and closing markers to be